About FlyDSA Arena

 The Arena is operated by SIV, one of the largest sport, leisure and entertainment companies in the North of England.
 With 14 venues across the city of Sheffield, their aim is to promote Sheffield as an international and cultural centre in the areas of sport, leisure and entertainment - regularly hosting world class sporting and entertainment events, through to local activities for all the people of Sheffield.

-The venue's record attendance for a seated show is currently held by Little Mix when 12,485 customers attended their Get Weird Tour Saturday 23rd April 2016.
+The venue's record attendance for a seated music concert is currently held by Little Mix when 12,485 customers attended their Get Weird Tour Saturday 23rd April 2016.